seqscope/NovaScope/README.md

 ## Exemplary Downstream Analysis

 For the spatial digital gene expression matrix created by NovaScope, we provide an exemplary downstream analysis at [NovaScope-exemplary-downstream-analysis (NEDA)](https://seqscope.github.io/NovaScope-exemplary-downstream-analysis/).
-NEDA demonstrates (1) how to identify spatial factors at a pixel-level resolution and (2) how to identify cell-type clusters by aggregate SGE matrix at the cellular level according to histology files.
+NEDA demonstrates (1) how to identify spatial factors at a pixel-level resolution and (2) how to identify cell-type clusters by aggregating the SGE matrix at the cellular level according to histology files.